Stop Overthinking: Real Tips for Women Who Live in Their Own Head

 If any of that sounds familiar, you're not dramatic.
 You're not too sensitive.
 You're an overthinker — and there are a lot of us.

-That kind of overthinking that lives in the bodies of women who care deeply, who are tuned into everyone else's feelings, who have learned to read a room before they even walk all the way into it — that kind is exhausting in a way that's hard to explain to someone who doesn't experience it.
+Here is the thing about overthinking from an “expert” overthinker - it is EXHAUSTING.
+If you are tuned into everyone else's feelings, have learned to read a room before you even walk all the way into it you know the kind of exhausting that's hard to explain to someone who doesn't experience it.

 Because it's not just thinking.
 It's replaying.
 It's interpreting.
 It's managing, second-guessing, analyzing, and absorbing — often all at the same time.

-This post isn't going to tell you to just "think positive."
-It's going to give you something more honest than that: real, doable ways to start turning down the volume on the noise.
+I’m not going to tell you to just "think positive."
+I want to give you something more honest than that: real, doable ways to start turning down the volume on the noise.

 Let's Name What's Actually Happening